sari32/TodoManager/README.md

-# Java Task Manager
+# Java Project – Task Manager, Algorithms & API Design

+## Overview
+This project is divided into three parts:

+1. **Task Manager (Java)** – A console-based system for managing tasks with CRUD operations.
+2. **Algorithms** – Processing arrays to find strictly increasing subarrays.
+3. **API & DTO Design** – Design of REST API and DTOs for library and order/payment systems.

+---

+## Part 1 – Task Manager

-## Description
+### Description
-A simple task management system built in Java.
+A simple task management system written in Java.
-Provides basic CRUD functionality for tasks with a console-based user interface.
+Tasks are stored in a JSON file, and users can interact via a console menu.

+### Main Classes
+- `Task` – Represents a task.
+- `TaskRepository` – Handles storage in JSON.
+- `TaskService` – Business logic like marking tasks as DONE, searching, and sorting.
+- `Main` – CLI for user interaction.

 ## Features
 - Add new tasks